 You can check your own tax rate using this tool for Canadians or this one for Americans.
 You can also find out your contribution limits with the CRA website in Canada or the IRS in the United States.
-If you do not already have a registered account, open one today with TradeKing and get up to $1,000 in free trades.
+If you do not already have a registered account, open one today with Ally.

 Get rewarded for every dollar you spend

-For the dollars you do spend, you can earn thousands of dollars back with rewards credit cards such as American Express.
+For the dollars you do spend, you can earn thousands of dollars back with rewards credit cards.
 This year alone, we booked trips to San Francisco, flew across Canada, booked luxury hotels, and are still left with a small fortune in accumulated points.
 Point rewards are a tax-free, legitimate way to travel for free or at a very reduced cost.
-You can earn almost $1,200 in rewards just by signing up with American Express.
+You can earn thousands in rewards just by signing up.

 Get the benefits you are entitled to